cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 >NOTE: You may have noticed that your Pipeline GitHub repository is being cloned even though you didn't specify that in your Jenkinsfile.
 Declarative Pipeline checks out source code by default using the `checkout scm` step.

-## Kubernetes Agents for CloudBees Core
+## Kubernetes Agents with CloudBees Core

 In this exercise we will get an introduction to the [Jenkins Kubernetes plugin](https://github.com/jenkinsci/kubernetes-plugin/blob/master/README.md) for running dynamic and ephemeral agents in a Kubernetes cluster - leveraging the scaling abilities of Kubernetes to schedule build agents.